openhab/openhab-addons/addons/binding/org.openhab.binding.deconz/README.md

 Bridge deconz:deconz:homeserver [ host="192.168.0.10" ]
 ```

-In this case, the API key is generated automatically as described above (the brdige has to be unlocked).
+In this case, the API key is generated automatically as described above (the deCONZ bridge has to be unlocked).
 Please note that the generated key cannot be written automatically to the `.thing` file, and has to be set manually.
 The generated key can be queried from the configuration using the openHAB console.
 To do this log into the [console](https://www.openhab.org/docs/administration/console.html) and use the command `things show` to display the configuration parameters, e.g:
 ```
 things show deconz:deconz:homeserver